 Here are a few additional tips for the Tai Tan to Hoi Ha hike:

 - The best time for hiking Tai Tan Country Trail is late autumn, winter and early spring.
-You could hike Tai Tan Country Trail in the summer but part of the trail is exposed but there’s a nice breeze next to the coast.
+You could hike Tai Tan Country Trail in the summer, but part of the trail is exposed, and there’s a nice breeze next to the coast.

 - Bring enough water for a few hours of hiking.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR, minibus and buses in Sai Kung.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.